 Veli Bej was built in the 16th century during the Turkish occupation and was one of the most beautiful baths of its time.
 The original stone building survived the sorrows of ensuing centuries and the Classicist-style edifice in use today was erected on top during the 19th century, designed by architect József Hild.
-The bath is operated by the Order of Hospitallers and is accessed from a hospital, many coming here to be healed.
-Veli Bej is never really busy, so is a perfect spot for peaceful soaking.
+The baths are operated by the Order of Hospitallers and accessed from a hospital, many coming here to be healed.
+Crowded at weekends, the Veli Bej thins out early in the week, ideal for relaxed bathing.

-Veli Bej is open and co-ed every day of the week.
-The opening hours run from 6am to noon and from 3pm to 9pm.
-Admission costs 2,800 HUF, allowing you to stay for three hours.
+The Veli Bej is co-ed all week.
+Admission starts at 2,800 HUF, allowing you to stay for up to three hours.